tristancabel/big_data_tlk/udacity_deep_learning/notes.md

 #### dropout
 Another recent technique for regularization that works well is **dropout**.
 It consist of randomly deactivate some activation (boxes) for each training example (50% or less).
 It ensure that your network cannot rely on any specific activation because they might get squashed at any given moment.
 So it forces the network to be somewhat redundant.

+It's a good technique to avoid having lots of neuron with weights of 0.

 With dropout, we want to take the consensus over these redundant models aka averaging the output of the different models. $$Y_e ~ E(Y_t)$$ with *e* standing for evaluation and *t* for training

 # Convolutional Neural Network (CNN)